>

 An example for this format would be:

-• Objective: Vitals signs showed: BP 110/75; HR 100; RR 22; SpO2 89%
+• Objective: Vital signs showed: BP 110/75; HR 100; RR 22; SpO2 89%

 • Plan: This RN contacted the charge RN, rapid response nurse, and primary care physician.

 • Evaluation: SpO2 increased to 95%, respiratory rate slowed to 18.
-The patient was transferred from the med-surg unit to the ICU due to unstable condition per healthcare provider order.
+The client was transferred from the med-surg unit to the ICU due to unstable condition per healthcare provider order.
 Report given to ICU nurse; family notified of transfer.

 Nursing note template (SOAPIE)

-• Subjective: What did the patient report?
+• Subjective: What did the client report?

 • Objective: Vital signs/lab values